Disclaimer

 "That's not even the worst part," James said.
 He turned around, "I was with Thompson and Foster on Deck Thirteen patrol, and I spaced out.
 One second I was walking down the corridor, the next I was going the other way and Thompson was hurt.
 Foster said I attacked him."

 "I don't know, maybe I just stunned him with the rifle," James replied.
 "Though I didn't have it afterwards.
-I must of dropped it."
+I must have dropped it."

 James lay down on the biobed as the Doctor made his way back over.
 He fiddled with the station on the foot of the bed.
 "Maybe you gave me the wrong drugs," James said.